Isoparkes/the_sea_was_never_blue/README.md

 # the_sea_was_never_blue

-Interactive data visualisation of colours used in Homeric literature
+Interactive data visualisation of colour terms used in Homeric literature.